SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/sns.md

       * DO NOT use a [leading forward slash](/docs/send-data/hosted-collectors/amazon-aws/Amazon-Path-Expressions).
       * The S3 bucket name is not part of the path.
 Don’t include the bucket name when you are setting the Path Expression.
     * **Source Category**.
 Enter a source category.
 For example, enter aws/observability/CloudTrail/logs.
     * **Fields**.
 Add an account field and assign it a value that is a friendly name/alias to your AWS account from which you are collecting logs.
 This name will appear in the Sumo Logic Explorer View.
-Logs can be queried via the “account" field.
+Logs can be queried using the **account** field.
 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Amazon-SNS/Fields.png')} alt="Fields" />
 3. Click **Save**.
     * **Access Key ID and Secret Access Key**.
 Enter your Amazon [Access Key ID and Secret Access Key](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html).
 Learn how to use Role-based access to AWS [here](https://help.sumologic.com/03Send-Data/Sources/02Sources-for-Hosted-Collectors/Amazon-Web-Services/AWS_Sources).